-In his book How the Markets Really Work (Crown, New York, 2002), former Harvard Business Review editor, the late Joel Kurtzman wrote:
+In his book How the Markets Really Work, former Harvard Business Review editor, the late Joel Kurtzman wrote:

 "Milken's real contribution was far greater than simply to sell portfolios of bonds.
 His real contribution was to get investors to understand that the stock and bond markets were not really separate markets.
 Milken created a tremendous pool of liquidity and guided its use with surgical precision.
 He did it in a way that took an often bloated and ailing American economy and made it lean, mean and resilient.
 Much of the strength and resilience of the economy today - including its ability to rebound in times of adversity - is due to the way people using Milken's financing vehicles remade ailing companies or put their entrepreneurial zeal to work."